Meet our Visually Impaired Guides

 Through the project, we have been developing and celebrating new creative approaches to landscape interpretation, visitor experience and social inclusion.

-The Westonbirt Unseen project team have been working together over the last few months to involve new blind and partially sighted volunteers as Westonbirt guides, adapting our existing guide training programme and co-creating new ‘Sensing Nature’ tours.
+The Westonbirt Unseen project team have been working together to involve new blind and partially sighted volunteers as Westonbirt guides, adapting our existing guide training programme and co-creating new ‘Sensing Nature’ tours.

 The Visually Impaired Guides will be taking participants on a sensory journey of the arboretum to discover the rich scents, sounds, textures and other sensations to be discovered amidst Westonbirt’s unique treescape.